ChilliCream/graphql-platform/website/src/blog/2020-03-18-entity-framework.md

 }
 ```

-The above query resolves correctly the data from our database and we get the following result:
+The above query resolves correctly the data from our database, and we get the following result:

 ```json
 {